lohcoh/lohcoh-core/lohcoh-core/README.md

 - .NET also provides an API for configuration information.
 - .NET also provides Attributes used to add metadata to types

-lohcoh-core gathers metadata from many sources and makes it available to other modules using a very simple query facility similar to GraphQL. lohcoh-core makes metadata understandable by extending metadata with the 'semantic context' of the data, a'la [HyperGrapgQL](https://www.hypergraphql.org/).
+lohcoh-core gathers metadata from many sources and makes it available to other modules using a very simple query facility similar to GraphQL.

 #### Adding new sources of metadata